Our Research

 Our coalition researched the financial impact of these changes on Lawrence residents, using average baseline data and rate increases that City staff provided in 14 agenda items between 2019 and 2025.
 The chart below shows this research, and Holly Krebs’s presented that data before the Commissioner to inform their deliberations.
 The cumulative effects of these rate changes are substantial, and these calculations indicated that an average Lawrence household would pay $1,045 more in City utility fees in 2028 than they paid in 2020.

-A City Commissioner suggested that we provide more nuanced data to show how these rate increases would impact different populations in our community, so we worked with City staff to get the data needed for this analysis.
-Visit our utility fees page to see even more detailed breakdowns of how different-sized households can expect to be affected by these fees.
+For more information, read out Utility Fees Report and visit our utility fees page to see even more detailed breakdowns of how different-sized households can expect to be affected by these fees.

 KU Graduate Student Research on